 Prevention is the number one choice in the management of box elder bugs.
 As with most household pests, it is much easier to prevent their entry than to exterminate or remove these bugs.
 There are steps you can take to remove access into the home.
 Consider the following suggestions and complete them prior to the fall season:

 - Inspect all window and door screens for holes or rips and repair or replace as needed.

 - Install screens over all roof, soffit and attic vents.

 - Seal around all utility accesses into the home.
 This can include phone lines, cables, power lines, gas and water pipes and outdoor faucets.

 - Use caulking to seal any cracks or gaps in the foundation and gaps where the concrete and wood comes together.

 Box Elder Bug Treatment

-There are various products from non-chemical methods to pesticides in which one can treat the home in the event of an invasion.
+There are various products from non-chemical methods to pesticides in which one can treat the home in the event of an invasion as a form of extermination.
 However, there is always a risk of exposure anytime insecticides and pesticides are being used.
-The recommendation is to seek the services of professional pest control companies experienced in the management of box elder invasions.
+The recommendation is to seek the services of professional pest control companies experienced in box elder invasions.
 ChemTec Pest Control services includes year round pest control programs to control box elder and other household pests.
 Their treatment will quickly and safely eliminate the bugs as well as aid in the prevention of future invasions.
 For more information on how we can help you with a box elder bug problem, please contact us today.

 Latest News & Blogs